chmp/nbshow/README.md

 nbshow .
 ```

-Point your browser to url show, per default `localhost:5000`.
+Point your browser to the url shown, per default `localhost:5000`.